 Project-specific funding from the following organizations:

-Florida State University Foundation (LeRoy Collins Institute) provided funding specifically for Tough Choices: Florida Counties Bridge the Ethics Policy Gap
+- Florida State University Foundation (LeRoy Collins Institute) provided funding specifically for Tough Choices: Florida Counties Bridge the Ethics Policy Gap (released November 29, 2012).

-Americans for Prosperity provided funding specifically for Enterprise Florida: Economic Development or Corporate Welfare
+- Americans for Prosperity provided funding specifically for Enterprise Florida: Economic Development or Corporate Welfare (released February 5, 2013).

-Florida State University Foundation (LeRoy Collins Institute) provided funding specifically for Tough Choices: Best Practices in Campaign Finance and Public Access to Information (released February 10, 2014).
+- Florida State University Foundation (LeRoy Collins Institute) provided funding specifically for Tough Choices: Best Practices in Campaign Finance and Public Access to Information (released February 10, 2014).